MicrosoftDocs/well-architected/well-architected/security/testing.md

 If you deploy by using IaC and automation, consider whether you can create an isolated clone of your production environment for testing.
 If you have a continuous process for routine tests, we recommend using a dedicated environment.

 **Always evaluate the test results.** Testing is a wasted effort if the results aren't used to prioritize actions and make improvements upstream.
 Document the security guidelines, including best practices, that you uncover.
-Proper documentation that captures the results and remediation plans educates the team about the various ways that attackers might try to breach security.
+Documentation that captures results and remediation plans educates the team about the various ways that attackers might try to breach security.
 Conduct regular security training for developers, admins, and testers.

 When you're designing your test plans, think about the following questions: